TheRincon/gc_plotter/README.md

 </a>
 </p>

-The figure above is purposefully enlarged to show the small contigs, normally the spacing will not be so explicit on the legend.
+The figure above is purposefully enlarged to show the small contigs.
+Normally, the spacing will not be so explicit on the legend.

 ---